big-data-lab/K-Tree/on-disk-ktree.md

 layout: post
 ---

-As in-memory K-tree is limited by the size of computer memory, we only can cluster the data that can be fit into the memory.
-So we implement on-disk K-tree which allow clustering on disk rather than in memory thereby, dramatically increasing the size of the dataset that can be classify.
+The size of the dataset that can be clustered for the in-memory K-tree is limited by the size of computer memory, which on most systems limits the dataset size to about 10-20 Terabytes.
+However, the on-disk K-tree preforms clustering on disk rather than in memory thereby, dramatically increasing the size of the dataset that can be clustered.

 /****************************************************************************************************************